Creating Dependent Dropdown Lists

 For a detailed example, see Dependent Dropdown Lists Example.

-To create a field that is filtered by multiple other List/Record fields, complete the following steps:
+To create a field that's filtered by multiple other List/Record fields, follow these steps:

 1. Creating the Custom Lists and Custom Record Type